surniaulula/wpsso/readme.txt

 * *New Features*
 	* None
 * *Improvements*
+	* Added a "Validate AMP Markup" button under the Social Settings metabox Validate tab for the AMP Validator.
+	* Added a "Validate HTML Markup" button under the Social Settings metabox Validate tab for the W3C Markup Validation service.
 	* Added a configurable length warning to the Open Graph description textarea (defaults is 300 characters hard limit, and 200 characters soft limit).
 * *Bugfixes*
 	* Removed the open graph namespace from the HTML tag attributes for AMP v0.4.